dmachard/dmachard.github.io/content/posts/0048-dnsdist-dns-tunneling-protection.md

 A DNSdist configuration example to attempt to block DNS tunnelling.

 The global approach is to blacklist IP when some malicious behaviour are detected:

 - Uncommon DNS Qtype like NULL, PRIVATE are blocked
 - A generic regex to block long successive DNS label with whitelist to avoid false-positive
 - Apply some rate limitations per IP

-The latest version of the configuration can be downloaded here https://github.com/dmachard/lua-dnsdist-config-examples/blob/main/security_blocking_dnstunneling.lua
+The latest version of the configuration can be downloaded from [github](https://github.com/dmachard/lua-dnsdist-config-examples/).

 ```lua
 -- Generic rules to block malicious dns traffic like DNS tunneling